BrettMontaigne/tiber-protocol/README.md

 # current state of the art

-The most high profile example of liquid staking protocols on different blockchains include Lido Finance on Ethereum.
+Some high profile examples of liquid staking protocols on different blockchains include Lido Finance on Ethereum and Blockdaemon's implementation on ETH2.
 Lido finance mediates their staking protocol via a cohort of proxied contracts (Solidity), with a primary contract that negotiates the staked liquidity token pool.
 Lido is behind a transparent upgradeable contract.
 Lido is also organized as a DAO with supplementary DAO contracts.

 In many ways liquid staking is technically similar to and an extension of flash minting.
 In a flash mint, a flashed token is minted, backed and redeemable by an underpinned token.
 This is the engine that powers liquid staking contracts.